 Regular physical activity is crucial for women facing menopause.
 Consider what physical activity can do for you — and how to apply fitness tips for menopause to your daily routine.By Mayo Clinic staff

-Menopause is an important milestone in a woman's life.
+Menopause is an important transition in a woman's life.
 Use it as a reminder to take good care of yourself.
 Start by considering these fitness tips for menopause.

 Why bother with fitness during menopause?

 - Prevent weight gain.
-Women tend to lose muscle mass and gain abdominal fat during and after menopause.
+Women tend to lose muscle mass and gain abdominal fat around menopause.
 Even slight increases in physical activity can help prevent weight gain.

 - Reduce the risk of breast cancer.
-Physical activity during and after menopause can help you lose excess weight or maintain a healthy weight, which may offer protection from breast cancer.
+Physical activity during and after menopause can help you lose excess weight or maintain a healthy weight, which might offer protection from breast cancer.

 - Strengthen your bones.
 Physical activity can slow bone loss after menopause, which lowers the risk of fractures and osteoporosis.

 - Reduce the risk of other diseases.
-During and after menopause, the risk of various chronic conditions — including cardiovascular disease and type 2 diabetes — increases.
+Menopause weight gain can have serious implications for your health.
+Excess weight increases the risk of heart disease and type 2 diabetes.
 Regular physical activity can counter these risks.